 – facial lines or wrinkles

-- acne.
-A few light glycolic peels is usually a good way to help your acne and bring back your normal looking skin.
+– acne or acne scars.
+A few light glycolic peels is usually a good way to help your acne and help to bring back your normal looking skin.

 Light glycolic peels are user-friendly, they usually are carried out in around 30 minutes and you’ll go back to work with minimal or no redness.
 The impact of the peel usually continue for two or three months.